Multigrain Sourdough Bread

 How To Store This Bread

 Once this bread is baked and cooled, you can actually store it a few different ways!
-In a zip top bag and left at room temperatures for about 1 week, in the fridge for 1-2 weeks, OR wrapped with aluminum foil and kept in the freezer for up to 2 months!
+In a zip top bag or linen bread bag and left at room temperatures for about 3-4 days, in the fridge for about 1 week, OR wrapped with aluminum foil and kept in the freezer for up to 2 months!

-Though, if kept in a zip top bag, this bread’s crust will soften and no longer be crunchy.
-Just keep that in mind!
+Just keep in mind that if kept in a zip top bag, this bread’s crust will soften and no longer be crunchy.
 You can always slice it and toast it in the toaster or place the loaf in the oven for a few minutes to get the crust crunchy again!

 When you make this Multigrain Sourdough Bread, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.